Insured-Retirement-Institute/Style-Guide/README.md

 The style guide provides rules, regulations, and recommendations for Digital-First standards.
 We are currently in the process of standing up a [GitHub Pages](https://insured-retirement-institute.github.io/Style-Guide/) to host OpenAPI definitions...THIS IS CURRENTLY A WORK IN PROGRESS AND IS NOT AN OFFICIAL PUBLICATION...check back often for updates.

+## Style Conventions

+Field naming
+- Booleans: Should be prefixed with is or has.
+- Lists/Arrays: Use plural nouns to represent the array itself and singular nouns to represent the elements within the array Agents
+Producers > agents

 ## Data definitions

+- Producers is the preferred nomenclature when referring to licensed/appointed professionals selling products.

 Coming soon